Chambers: Murray Chambers

 Year elected to WABA: 2019

 Lisa is a diversely experienced legal practitioner and mediator.
-She has built her professional practice across a range of sectors, with a particular focus on native title and administrative law, litigation and dispute resolution.
+She has built her professional practice across a range of sectors, with a particular focus on native title and land access; administrative law; and litigation and dispute resolution.
 The breadth of her experience enables her to assist in guiding clients to the resolution of complex and multifaceted matters with a creative and pragmatic approach.

-Lisa has been admitted to practice in NSW, QLD and WA and has conducted commercial and corporate litigation matters and trial work across those jurisdictions, as well as Federal Court and tribunal (AAT, SAT and NNTT) advocacy work.
+Lisa has been admitted to practice in NSW, QLD and WA and has conducted commercial, corporate and civil litigation matters and trial work across those jurisdictions, as well as Federal Court and tribunal (AAT, SAT and NNTT) advocacy work.

 Lisa is also an accredited and experienced mediator, specialising in complex multi-party and cross-cultural mediations.